 Well, if your employees are effectively managing their time, they will have the ability to prioritize customer needs and increase customer satisfaction.

-Assuring technology is reliable & costs remain elastic is a big step towards increasing services level and can be achieved by leveraging cloud logistics technology solutions.
+Assuring technology is reliable and costs remain elastic is a big step towards increasing service levels and can be achieved by leveraging cloud-logistics technology solutions.

-The cloud has given small & mid-size businesses (SMBs) the ability to tap into cutting-edge, reliable technology while keeping cost reasonable by allowing a-la-carte subscriptions where you only pay for what you use.
+The cloud has given small and midsize businesses (SMBs) the ability to tap into cutting-edge, reliable technology while keeping costs reasonable by allowing a-la-carte subscriptions where you only pay for what you use.

-In this article, we’ll review 4 cloud-based logistics technology solutions that are essential to SMBs.
+In this article, we’ll review four cloud-based logistics technology solutions that are essential to SMBs.

 WMS/TMS Software as a Service

-Cloud-based WMS and TMS software allow companies to pay for the licenses on demand.
+Cloud-based warehouse management software (WMS) and transportation management software (TMS) allow companies to pay for the licenses on demand.
 Previous licensing models forced businesses to pay upfront for a fixed number of licenses regardless of whether or not those licenses were used.
-This type of cost elasticity allows businesses to avoid unnecessary expenditures and lower their operating cost.
+The type of cost elasticity offered by on-demand licensing allows businesses to avoid unnecessary expenditures and lower their operating costs.

-Cloud-based WMS/TMS are also more reliable than in-house solutions because – for the most part – cloud WMS/TMS are hosted on enterprise server infrastructures and run from datacenters that protect systems and data against power outages, natural disasters, and other harmful occurences.
+Cloud-based WMS/TMS are also more reliable than in-house solutions because – for the most part – cloud WMS/TMS are hosted on enterprise server infrastructures and run from data centers that protect systems and data against power outages, natural disasters, and other harmful occurrences.

-It’s important to conduct thorough evaluations before considering a cloud WMS/TMS solution.
+It’s important to conduct thorough evaluations before considering any cloud WMS/TMS solution.
 Here are some important questions to consider when evaluating vendors:

-Where is the vendor hosting their systems (datacenter or office)?
+1. Where is the vendor hosting their systems (data center or office)

-Is the system running from one datacenter or across multiple?
+2. Is the system running from one data center or across multiple?

-Is the data being replicated across multiple datacenters or is it only stored at one?
+3. Is the data being replicated across multiple data centers, or is it only stored at one?

-What is the plan if the main datacenter fails?
+4. What is the plan if the main data center fails?
 Will the system continue to run from another?
 If so, does the switch happen automatically?

-But besides the inherit benefits of cloud computing, CRM cloud systems also increase business agility and workforce mobility, thus increasing service levels and business productivity.
+But besides the inherent benefits of cloud computing, CRM cloud systems also increase business agility and workforce mobility, thus increasing service levels and business productivity.

-Increase Business Agility.
-Companies used to spend hundreds of hours on the process of implementing a CRM (from the idea stage to actual deployment) slowing down business operations.
+Increase Business Agility - Companies used to spend hundreds of hours on the process of implementing a CRM (from the idea stage to actual deployment), thus slowing down business operations.
 With cloud CRMs, businesses can go from conception to implementation in a matter of days.